rabbitmq/ra/doc/INTERNALS.md

 options which is the least reliable way of doing it.
 It does this so that a state machine `send_msg` effect will never block the main `ra` process.

-To ensure message reliability, [Autmatic Repeat Query (ARQ)](https://en.wikipedia.org/wiki/Automatic_repeat_request) like protocols between the state machine and the receiver should be implemented if needed.
+To ensure message reliability, [Automatic Repeat Query (ARQ)](https://en.wikipedia.org/wiki/Automatic_repeat_request)-like protocols between the state machine and the receiver should be implemented if needed.

 ### Monitoring